-9 dead after tourist boat sinks in Colombia
+Dozens missing after tourist boat sinks in Colombia

 - Officials say 150 were on board

-Nine people have died, and more than 30 are missing, according to authorities in Antioquia, where the incident took place.

-The head of the Antioquia's Disaster Prevention Department told reporters that at least 100 people have been rescued.
-At least 21 are injured, police said.
+(CNN)Efforts to find 31 people still missing after a tourist boat capsized in northwest Colombia have been suspended overnight due to thunderstorms.

-The boat sank Sunday near the popular tourist town of Guatape, roughly 45 kilometers (28 miles) east of Medellin, one of Colombia's biggest cities.
+At least six people died in the incident which occurred near the town of Guatape, roughly 45 kilometers (28 miles) east of Medellin, one of Colombia's biggest cities.

+Colombian officials originally said nine people had died, but later lowered the figure to six.
+Around 122 of the 170 or so people on board have been rescued.

+The boat, emblazoned with the name El Almirante, started taking on water while transporting passengers in a reservoir.

-Video on social media shows the multitiered tour boat tilt from one side to the other before the lower deck submerges.
+Video on social media shows the multi-tiered tour boat tilt from one side to the other before the lower deck submerges.

+The search for those still missing will resume at first light, said Colombia's President Juan Manuel Santos, during a visit to the scene Sunday night.

+The Colombian leader said the focus now was on rescuing survivors, and that questions about why the boat sank would come later.

 Lorena Salazar, a survivor of the incident, told CNN affiliate CableNoticias that there were no life vests on board the tourist vessel.